Evaluating and Mitigating LLM-as-a-judge Bias in Communication Systems: Preliminaries

 \item \textbf{Diversity (Demographic) Bias.} The judge’s evaluation may shift based on perceived demographic or identity cues in the content.
 If the model infers the responder belongs to a certain group (for instance, a particular gender or ethnicity), it might unconsciously alter its scoring due to ingrained stereotypes or training data imbalances \cite{ye2024justice}.
 For example, an equally competent answer might be scored differently if it appears to come from a female expert or a minority community, reflecting an unfair bias unrelated to the actual answer quality.
 Such demographic prejudice in evaluations is problematic for communication systems, which must remain fair and consistent across a diverse user base.

-\item \textbf{Gender/Demographic Bias.} The evaluation may shift based on the mentioned gender or identity of entities in the answer.
-For example, if a response casually reveals the responder’s gender or belongs to a certain group, a biased judge might rate it differently (e.g., due to stereotypes or differential expectations).
+\item \textbf{Gender Bias.} The evaluation may shift based on the mentioned gender or identity of entities in the answer.
+For instance, in telecom customer support analysis, a biased judge might undervalue technical feedback from female customers while treating identical reports from male customers as critical system faults.
 We include tests for gender-based bias as a representative case of diversity bias, noting that answers associated with certain demographics should ideally be judged on content alone.

 \item \textbf{Bandwagon (Popularity) Bias.} An LLM judge may favor answers that align with majority opinions or popular viewpoints.
 If an answer references that ``most people think X” or reflects a widely held belief, a biased judge could give it extra credit for consensus.
 This bandwagon effect is problematic because the correct answer isn’t always the most popular one, especially in technical domains where common knowledge can be wrong.